proxytranslation/user-docs/dashboard/cookbook/hubspotforms.md

 1. **create a path override** for the exact URL where the form is present (the diagram above shows `/contact` as an illustration).

-2. **add a regex Search & Replace rule**: replace `https?://js.hsforms.net` with the empty string to turn the reference to `/forms/v2.js` into a relative URL (and effectively point it toward a page content override on the project domain that will be created in a moment).
+2. **add a Search & Replace rule**: replace `https?://js.hsforms.net` (a regex matching both HTTP and HTTPS versions of the same URL) with the empty string.
+This turns the reference to `/forms/v2.js` into a relative URL, pointing it toward a page content override that is to be created in a moment).

 ### Overriding `v2.js`

 This resource contains a crucial variable called `urlRoot`, which has to be **remappable** over the proxy.
-However, it is set via a *computed expression*, which is unsupported by the proxy for reasons discussed in [the section on JS translation](../../cookbook/jstranslation.html), so an override and a small change becomes unavoidable (regardless of the presence/absence of the intermediate project).
+However, it is set via a *computed expression*, which is unsupported by the proxy for reasons discussed in [the section on JS translation](../../cookbook/jstranslation.html), so an override and a small change is unavoidable (regardless of the presence/absence of the intermediate project).
 Follow the steps below to create the override:

 1. visit `https://js.hsforms.net/forms/v2.js` and **copy & paste** the contents of the JS file.